verhas/javageci/DOCUGEN.md

 thus work inside the Java::geci framework and they can be configured the same way as many other generators.

-There are three type of snippet handling generators:
+There are three types of snippet handling generators:

 1. **Snippet collectors** that read the source files that the Java::Geci interface lists.
 The snippets are collected into a `SnippetStore`